Lothian East (UK Parliament constituency): East Lothian

 1997–2005: The East Lothian District electoral divisions of Fa'side, Haddington, Luffness, Preston/Levenhall, and Tantallon.

-2005–present: East Lothian Council area.
+2005–2024: East Lothian Council area.

+Lothian East

+2024–present: East Lothian Council area, except for most of the Musselburgh ward, which was transferred to the re-established constituency of Edinburgh East and Musselburgh.

 Before the 1983 general election, the area lay in the Berwick and East Lothian constituency.